What are my rights in relation to speeding?

-If you are flashed by a speed camera, the registered keeper of the vehicle should receive a Notice of Intended Prosecution (NIP) within 14 days.
+If a speed camera flashes you, the registered keeper of the vehicle should receive a Notice of Intended Prosecution (NIP) within 14 days.
 If you hear nothing within this time, you should be ok.
 It is possible that the camera had no film in it, or that the image was insufficiently clear to identify the registration mark of the car.
 Anecdotal evidence suggests that some Gatsos with no film in are set at speeds at or below the speed limit.

 If you do receive a Notice of Intended Prosecution, Section 172 of the Road Traffic Act states you must return the NIP Information form with details of who was driving within 28 days.